OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:10

-Then Judas Iscariot, one of the Twelve, went to the chief priests to betray Jesus to them.
+Then Judas Iscariot, one of the Twelve, went to the chief priests to hand Jesus over to them.

 ## Mark 14:11